Clearing Up Misconceptions about Spray Foam Insulation

 When installed properly in adequate conditions, the foam insulation we use does not shrink.

-“Experience is an absolute must when dealing with foam insulation,” said Steve Storms, estimator at RetroFoam of Michigan.
+“Experience is an absolute must when dealing with foam insulation,” said Steve Storms, project manager at RetroFoam of Michigan.
 “It’s important that you hire a contractor that knows exactly what they are doing.”

 Misconception: Spray Foam Can’t be Installed in the Winter Months